 The mandatory labour rights listed in the above chart do include benefits that are market practice such as health insurance, meal vouchers, life insurance or private pension plan, or labour rights or benefits provided in collective bargaining agreements.

-According to the Brazilian Labor Code, an employee is a person who render services personally, on a frequent basis, under the order or directions of the employer for which he or she will be paid a remuneration.
+According to the Brazilian Labour Code, an employee is a person who render services personally, on a frequent basis, under the order or directions of the employer for which he or she will be paid a remuneration.

-In practice, most of the characteristics described above as being ones of the employment agreement can also be found on autonomous or independent contractor's agreement.
+In practice, most of the characteristics described above as being ones of the employment agreement can also be found on an autonomous or independent contractor's agreement.
 Therefore, the classification of an individual as an employee will depend mainly on the level of autonomy or independence of the executive to perform his or her job.
 When verified that the executive has full independence in the performing of his or her activities, with broad powers to represent the company, it means that he or she can be hired as a non-employed executive.

-Until a recent reform in the Labor Code, Brazilian law did not distinguish between blue-collar and white-collar employees, except when it came to the concept of being exempt for the purpose of working hours control and related payment of income tax.
+Until a recent reform in the Labour Code, Brazilian law did not distinguish between blue-collar and white-collar employees, except when it came to the concept of being exempt for the purpose of working hours control and related payment of income tax.
 The 2017 reform recognised that employees earning a salary above two times the maximum social security benefit (approximately 12,202 reais in 2020) and with a college degree would be considered 'hipersuficientes'.
-This means that they would be able to negotiate the conditions of their employment agreements and even waive certain labour rights which other employees would only be able to do with the assistance of the labor union.
+This means that they would be able to negotiate the conditions of their employment agreements and even waive certain labour rights which other employees would only be able to do with the assistance of the labour union.

-Although this recent change in the legislation was considered to have a significant impact for the employees such as executives, there were no more changes directed to this population.
-For this reason, employment agreements are still an essential when it comes to executives as the law still has lots of blanks when it comes to remuneration or special covenants.
+Although this recent change in the legislation was considered to have a significant impact for employees such as executives, there were no more changes directed to this population.
+For this reason, employment agreements are still essential when it comes to executives as the law still has lots of blanks when it comes to remuneration or special covenants.

 Labour courts are protective of employees' rights, even when those employees are executives, so it is a mistake to forget that if the rules are not clearly written the general rules will apply such as the impossibility to stop the payments or change the rules of payment.